 \section{Abstract}

-The phase state in the intermediate density range of dense matter ($\sim1-10$ times of nuclear saturation density) is both intriguing and unclear, and could have important observable effects in the present gravitational wave era of neutron stars.
-Since the matter density in neutron stars is in the nonperturbative interaction region, the sound velocity is expected to approach the conformal limit ($c_s/c=1/\sqrt{3}$) at high densities, and it should also fulfill the causality limit ($c_s/c<1$).
+The phase state of dense matter in the intermediate density range ($\sim$1-10 times the nuclear saturation density) is both intriguing and unclear and could have important observable effects in the present gravitational wave era of neutron stars.
+As the matter density increases in compact stars, the sound velocity is expected to approach the conformal limit ($c_s/c=1/\sqrt{3}$) at high densities and should also fulfill the causality limit ($c_s/c<1$).
 However, its detailed behavior remains a hot topic of debate.
-We explore the general properties of the sound velocity and the adiabatic index in hybrid stars, as well as in neutron stars and quark stars.
-For this purpose, the bag model, the perturbation model, the equivparticle model, and the quasiparticle model are employed for the quark phase.
-One representative effective field theory model is used for the hardon phase.
-Various conditions are employed for hadron-quark phase transition and we employ an interface tension in a preferred range of $1-50~\rm MeV/fm^2$.
-The results are compared with various ab-initio calculations.
-We find a characteristic behavior of dynamical rescaling of the bag constant on the sound velocity in quark matter, which resembles that of quark deconfinement phase transition at $\sim3-7$ times of nuclear saturation density.
-And it leads to a much compact star with similar mass.
-We also propose a new class of quark star equation of states attributing the feature.
-The quark star equation of state model, as well as the in-medium scaling of the bag parameter in our calculation can be tested by future high-precision radius measurements of pulsar-like objects.
+It was suggested that the sound velocity of dense matter could be an important indicator for a deconfinement phase transition, where a particular shape might be expected for its density dependence.
+In this work, we explore the general properties of the sound velocity and the adiabatic index of dense matter in hybrid stars, as well as in neutron stars and quark stars.
+Various conditions are employed for hadron-quark phase transition with varying interface tension.
+We find that the expected behavior of the sound velocity can also be achieved by the nonperturbative properties of the quark phase, in addition to a deconfinement phase transition.
+And it leads to a more compact star with a similar mass.
+We then propose a new class of quark star equation of states, which could be tested by future high-precision radius measurements of pulsar-like objects.